 In Germany Fleischsalat is readily available in every grocery store, but since you can’t find it anywhere here in the U.S. (unless you have a local German deli that makes it), I’m providing a copycat recipe that tastes exactly like the Fleischsalat we know and love in Germany.

-The other thing, if you have access to German mayonnaise, such as this Thomy Mayonnaise,Ā use it. Ā There’s a significant difference between German and American mayonnaise (the former tastes really good and the latter tastes tolerable). Ā Especially if you’re wanting to get the true taste of German Fleischsalat, use the German mayo. Ā If you don’t have access to it or can’t order it from Amazon, then use the American stuff.
+The other thing, if you have access to German mayonnaise, such as this Thomy Mayonnaise, use it.
+There’s a significant difference between German and American mayonnaise (the former tastes really good and the latter tastes tolerable).
+Especially if you’re wanting to get the true taste of German Fleischsalat, use the German mayo.
+If you don’t have access to it then use the American stuff.

-However, using German pickles is a must. Ā A MUST. Ā The difference between German and American pickles is like night and day – no comparison. Ā No substitutions. Ā Not if you want it to taste like it’s supposed to.
+However, using German pickles is a must.
+A MUST.
+The difference between German and American pickles is like night and day – no comparison.
+No substitutions.
+Not if you want it to taste like it’s supposed to.
+You can often find German pickles in places like World Market, Lidl or Aldi, and some well-stocked grocery stores.

 Ready to make this quick-and-simple yummy German sandwich spread?